Find the location closest to you - we have locations all around the city.

 Kahului Airport (OGG) is located in Maui.
 Less than a mile from the ocean, flying into this airport means an afternoon at the beach is just minutes away.
 Whether it's sun, shopping, or a touch of culture you are hoping to see, Bounce can help it happen.
 Stow your gear in a nearby partner location and then enjoy your stay.

-Where is the best places to stay and eat while in Maui?
+Where are the best places to stay and eat while in Maui?

-The most popular restaurants to visit are Seaside Seafoods Market, Chillie's (2nd dlr), and Mercato Centrale.
-Additionally, the highest ranked hotels within Maui are Manila Hotel, Malate Pensionne, and Conrad Manila.
-When traveling on a budget, the best hostels in Maui are El Cielito Inn, Mariners Safehouse Modesto Branch, and The Jeepney House.
+The most popular restaurants to visit are Chillie's (2nd dlr), Mercato Centrale, and Kabayan Food House.
+Additionally, the highest ranked hotels within Maui are Manila Hotel, The Blue Leaf Filipinas, and Rizal Park Hotel.

 Where are the best parks and nature attractions in Maui?

-Maui offers several scenic parks including Rizal Park, Paco Park, and Museo Pambata.
+Maui offers several scenic parks including Ninoy Aquino Parks & Wildlife Center, Rizal Park, and Paco Park.

 What are the best museums and historical attractions in Maui?